trim21/bencode-rs/readme.md

-# A bencode serialize/deserialize library writte in Rust
+# A bencode serialize/deserialize library written in Rust with pyo3

 ## install